DIY Macrame Plant Hanger Tutorial - Bathroom Makeover

 Step 5: Create a Net

-Next, we're going to use an alternating square knot to create a net to hold our pot!
+Next, we're going to use an alternating square knot to create a net to hold a pot in your macrame plant hanger.

 At this point, you should have four square knots connecting all your cords.